Freddie Green: Career

 Throughout his career, Green played rhythm guitar, accompanying other musicians, and he rarely played solos.
-"His superb timing and ... flowing sense of harmony ... helped to establish the role of the rhythm guitar as an important part of every rhythm section."
+As Ralph Denyer wrote, "His superb timing and ... flowing sense of harmony ... helped to establish the role of the rhythm guitar as an important part of every rhythm section."
 Green did play a solo on the January 16, 1938, Carnegie Hall concert that featured the Benny Goodman big band.
 In the jam session on Fats Waller's "Honeysuckle Rose," Green was the rhythm guitarist for the ensemble, which featured Basie, Walter Page (Basie's bassist), and musicians from Duke Ellington's band.
 After Johnny Hodges' solo, Goodman signalled to Green to take his own solo, which the musician Turk Van Lake described in his commentary on the reissued 1938 Carnegie Hall concert as a "startling move."

 He rapidly changed chords, often with every beat, rather than every measure.
 His chord fingering often involved him covering four strings with his fingers, while depressing only a subset of the notes.
 He dampened the unsounded notes from chords with his left hand.
 Green's playing on his signature Stromberg guitar was the model for Ralph Patt's big-band playing.

 Green was not a prolific composer, but he did make two major contributions to Count Basie's repertoire, "Down for Double" (recorded in 1941) and "Corner Pocket" (recorded for the album April in Paris in 1955).

 On March 1, 1987, Green died of a heart attack in Las Vegas, Nevada at the age of 75.